Part-Time Student Aid

 Reg.: Schedule 2, ss.
 1(1)(k) and 11(1.1)

 Students apply by completing the Application for Financial Assistance for Part-Time Post-Secondary Studies.
 This application cannot be submitted electronically.
-Part-time applications require the student’s original signature in ink and must be submitted by mail.
+A completed application form can be submitted via e-Doc upload through the student’s Alberta Student Aid account.

 Alberta Student Aid’s loan year is based on the study period start date, and runs from August 1 to July 31.
 If a student’s study period begins: